nihilisticneuralnet/Catch-Me-If-You-Scan/README.md

 # BabyDriver: Real Time Vehicle Detection \& Speed Estimation

-A real-time vehicle detection and speed estimation system using **YOLOv3** model and **Farneback** algorithm.
+A real-time vehicle detection and speed estimation system using **YOLO** model.
 This project tracks multiple vehicles in video footage and estimates their speeds with visual indicators for speed violations.

 ## Example Demo